-Indeed, yesterday’s broadcast of the emperor’s message was only the third such address in all of Japanese history, the first being his father Hirohito’s radio announcement in August 1945 that Japan, “enduring the unendurable,” would surrender unconditionally to the Allies and put an end to World War II.
-Given the historical gravitas of yesterday’s address, then, what did His Majesty have to say?
+Indeed, yesterday’s public broadcast of the emperor’s message was only the third such address in all of Japanese history, the first being his father Hirohito’s radio announcement in August 1945 that Japan, “enduring the unendurable,” would surrender unconditionally to the Allies and put an end to World War II.
+So given the historical gravitas of yesterday’s address, then, what did His Majesty have to say?

 It turns out that the 82-year-old monarch is interested in retiring.

-In Japan, the reigning emperor is never referred to by name; he is simply simply “the Emperor” (Tennou, 天皇, “heavenly sovereign“).
-He won’t get his own imperial name until after he passes away.
+In Japan, the reigning emperor is never referred to by name; he is simply “the Emperor” (Tennou, 天皇, “heavenly sovereign“).
+He won’t get his own imperial name until after he passes away, at which time he will be posthumously named after the era of his reign.
 In the West, however, we know the current monarch as Emperor Akihito.
 By all appearances, Akihito is a kindly, scholarly man who cares deeply about the Japanese people, and is personally committed to the pacifist stance embodied in Article 9 of Japan’s post-war constitution.
-No longer considered living gods, the role of the post-war emperors is to serve ceremonially as a “symbol of the State and of the unity of the People.”
+No longer considered descendants of the gods wielding divine authority, the role of the post-war emperors has been to serve, according to the post-war constitution, as a “symbol of the State and of the unity of the People.”

 The Japanese people tend to revere all of their sovereigns, but through his character and his actions, Emperor Akihito has become an especially beloved figure.
 Japan’s national public broadcaster, NHK, reported nearly a month ago on rumors that the emperor would like to step down , although those rumors were denied at the time.